 The Impacting Nigeria Series continues today with the story of Dan Ochekwu and MACI – Mentor a Child Initiative.
 Dan and MACI are generally concerned with children and education in the areas of ICT and Technology as well as leadership development.
-This is especially in light of the king role technology is beginning to play in our world.
+This is especially in light of the key role technology is beginning to play in our world.
 Read the Story of DAN and MACI below.

 Daniel Ochekwu is a pioneer alumnus of Teach for Nigeria, co-founder/Head of Programs at Mentor an African child Initiative and a TeachSDGs ambassador.

 In 2017 I joined Teach for Nigeria in the fight to eradicate education inequity in Nigeria and was posted as a Teaching Fellow to St. Annes RCM Nursery and Primary School, Abeokuta Ogun State.
 In the first week of resumption, I noticed the huge gap that existed in the school where I was posted.
-These gaps were seen in the area modern classroom structure, class room furniture for learners use and comfort, shortage of learning resources for learners and teachers use, a culture set for low achievement etc.
+These gaps were seen in the area of modern classroom structure, classroom furniture for learners use and comfort, shortage of learning resources for learners and teachers use, a culture set for low achievement etc.

 It was quite shocking to see my learners struggle to communicate in the language of instruction (English).
-I had only 3 pupils out of 43 who could read at elementary level.
+I had only 3 pupils out of 43 who could read at the elementary level.
 It was really discouraging but that was exactly why I took up the role; to change the narrative and create an alternate future for my learners.

 While improving learning outcomes in the classroom, I and my partner Micheal Obakhavbaye noticed most learners had not used a computer before.
 Although they were taught computer as a subject, they had never used one.
-This was quite disturbing considering the future the work and the continuous transformations ongoing across the globe.
-It felt as if, our learners existed the three decades ago.
+This was quite disturbing considering the future of the work and the continuous transformations ongoing across the globe.
+It felt as if, our learners existed three decades ago.
 For us it was quite an issue because we know 15years from today, our learners will compete for positions with their counterpart from schools with access to this technology and other facilities our learners don’t have access to.
 This question then was, how would our learners fare?
 Will they stand a chance?
 Will they even be bold and confident enough?

 So we thought of how best to plug this gap and this led us to start what is today known as Mentor an African Child Initiative (MACI).

 A quick survey conducted across underserved schools in Ogun state pointed us in one direction; most schools do not have the facility to train learners to be ICT compliant.
 The few schools that have do not have trained personnel to facilitate learning.
 This is the case with most rural/underserved and low tuition schools across Nigeria.
-The big question then was, how do we get young Nigerians who are from low income communities to learn and be ready for the rapidly changing job space?
+The big question then was, how do we get young Nigerians who are from low-income communities to learn and be ready for the rapidly changing job space?

 The Tech support program trains teachers from underserved schools on how to engage technology in the classroom so as to improve learning outcomes and prepare the learner for the future.
 Teachers under this program are trained to access information, use tech tools and engage learners with relevant materials.
 This program was recently added to the list of programs at MACI

-The Beyond the classroom program was designed to develop leadership and the 4Cs among students in secondary schools.
+The Beyond the Classroom program was designed to develop leadership and the 4Cs among students in secondary schools.
 This program takes learning out of the classroom, equips the learner with the knowledge for building a sustainable society and tasks them with the responsibility of tackling problems within their community.